David R. Barbero , PhD

 Cross-section Analysis for Electronics Manufacturing

-Cross-section analysis for electronics concerning quality control and failure analysis of printed circuit boards (PCBs) and assemblies (PCBAs), integrated circuits (ICs), etc. are described in this…
+This article describes cross-section analysis for electronics concerning quality control and failure analysis of printed circuit boards (PCBs) and assemblies (PCBAs), integrated circuits (ICs), etc.

 Raw widefield and THUNDER image of transversal mouse adult fiber lens section.
 Courtesy N. Houssin, Plagemen lab, Ohio State University, Columbus, USA.